 Cavernous malformations usually occur in the upper portion of the brain.
 A child can have more than one.
 Doctors often find them after a child bleeds.
 Some children with cavernous malformations have

-On an angiogram, the fine network of blood vessels looks like a puff of smoke.
-In Japan, where the disease was first documented, "moyamoya" means "puff of smoke."
+In response, small blood vessels form to create a new path for blood to flow.
+On an angiogram, the new vessels look like a puff of smoke.
+In Japan, where the condition was first documented, “moyamoya” means “hazy puff of smoke.”

-Moyamoya can be present at birth (congenital).
-It gets worse over time.
-Decreased blood flow to the affected area may cause strokes and
+Some people have moyamoya from very early childhood.
+Others develop it as they get older.
+Moyamoya gets worse over time.
+Decreased blood flow to the affected area may cause a transient ischemic attack, stroke and seizures.

-from the child's scalp.
-Neurosurgeons open the child's skull and attach the artery onto the surface of the brain.
-The artery then grows new vessels down into the brain.
-This gives the area a new blood supply.
+Surgery called pial synangiosis creates a way for more blood to get to the brain.
+It involves freeing part of the superficial temporal artery (STA) from the child’s scalp.
+Neurosurgeons open the child’s skull and attach the artery onto the surface of the brain.
+Then new vessels grow from the artery down into the brain and increase blood flow to the area.

 Vein of Galen malformation